nus-cs2103-AY2021S2/tp/docs/team/garyljj.md

 - Add ToggleThemeCommand: [\#176](https://github.com/AY2021S2-CS2103-W16-3/tp/pull/176)
   * What it does: Allows user to toggle between dark theme and pastel theme.
   * Justification: Allow the user to customize the PartyPlanet based on which theme they prefer visually.
-  * Was further improve by pyuxiang in [\#184](https://github.com/AY2021S2-CS2103-W16-3/tp/pull/184) to add theme to userpref so that chosen theme persists through sessions.
+  * Was further improved by pyuxiang in [\#184](https://github.com/AY2021S2-CS2103-W16-3/tp/pull/184) to add theme to userpref so that chosen theme persists through sessions.

 ### Feature enhancements